 The paliative is to flick the gear into neutral at any long stop (like traffic lights) and the problem seems to go away.

 Cause is possibly the gearbox ECU overheating (mounted on the side of the gearbox) under exceptional circumstances.
 With many thousands of these gearboxes on other Citroen and Peugeot cars, it is not unreasonable for one or two to give problems in abnormal conditions.
 Mine has never given any problem.

 After removing the air silencer box and pipe to the air filter, Vivian Carelse has taken the ECU off the gearbox and moved it up to between the radiator and battery box.
 Wires are long enough without disconnecting it.
 It now needs a bracket to mount it on the battery box.

 This can happen as a protective precaution if something overheats, eg in hot countries or in heavy traffic.

 BEFORE you disconnect the battery you must let the systems go into stand-by or you will create more 'errors'.
 And after you reconnect the battery you need to allow the systems to initialize before opening the doors or doing anything further.

-However - for me after three attempts: I still had the snowflake and auto symbols flashing, although I could now engage 1st and reverse.
+When it happened to me, after three attempts I still had the snowflake and auto symbols flashing - though I could now engage 1st and reverse.
 These indications cleared after driving the car a very short distance (25 yards).
-Dunno why, but this worked for me; possibly because the alternator cut in and raised the battery volts to 14.3!
+For some reason this worked for me; possibly because the alternator cut in and raised the battery to 14.3 volts

 Each electronic control unit feeds data via the BSI unit or body control module to the gearbox.
 A momentary glitch can have interesting results.